lyz-code/blue-book/docs/coding/python/python_snippets.md

 author: Lyz
 ---

+# Install default directories and files for a command line program

+I've been trying for a long time to configure `setup.py` to run the required steps to configure the required directories and files when doing `pip install` without success.

+Finally, I decided that the program itself should create the data once the `FileNotFoundError` exception is found.
+That way, you don't penalize the load time because if the file or directory exists, that code is not run.

 # [Check if a dictionary is a subset of another](https://stackoverflow.com/questions/9323749/how-to-check-if-one-dictionary-is-a-subset-of-another-larger-dictionary)

 If you have two dictionaries `big = {'a': 1, 'b': 2, 'c':3}` and `small = {'c':